 - Predictive maintenance

 - Health usage monitoring system (HUMS)

 The Wireless Vibration Monitoring Platform is a system evaluation solution for a wireless signal chain for MEMS-accelerometer based vibration monitoring.
-The system solution combines mechanical attach, hardware, firmware, and PC software to enable rapid deployment and evaluation of a single-axis vibration monitoring solution.
-The module can be directly attached to a motor or fixture, either magnetically or via a stud.
+The system solution combines mechanical attach, hardware, firmware, and PC software to enable rapid deployment and evaluation of a three-axis vibration monitoring solution.
+The module can be directly attached to a motor or fixture, via a ¼-28 stud.
 It can also be combined with other modules on the same wireless mesh network to provide a broader picture with multiple sensor nodes, as part of a Condition Based Monitoring (CbM) system.

-The CbM hardware signal chain consists of a single-axis ADXL1002 accelerometer mounted to the base of the module.
-The output of the ADXL1002 is read into the ADuCM4050 low power microcontroller where it is buffered, transformed to frequency domain and streamed to the SmartMESH IP mote.
-From the SmartMESH chip it is wirelessly streamed to the SmartMESH IP Manager.
+The CbM hardware signal chain consists of a three-axis ADXL356 accelerometer mounted to the base of the module.
+The outputs of the ADXL356 are conditioned and converted to digital with three AD7685 16-bit daisy chain ADCs.
+The ADC outputs are buffered and transformed to the frequency domain in the ADuCM4050 low power microcontroller and from there streamed to the SmartMESH IP mote.
+From the SmartMESH chip time domain and FFT data are wirelessly streamed to the SmartMESH IP Manager.
 The manager connects to a PC and visualization and saving of the data can take place.
 Data is displayed as raw time-domain data, and FFT data.
 Additional summary statistics information on the time-aggregated data are available.
 The full Python code of the PC-side GUI, as well as the C firmware deployed to the module is made available to enable customer adaptation.